zenml-io/zenml-projects/customer-satisfaction/README.md

 zenml integration install mlflow -f
 ```

-## :thumbsup: The Task
+## :thumbsup: The Solution

-We are tasked with building an end-to-end workflow for predicting the customer satisfaction score for the next order or purchase, which will help businesses make better decisions.
+In order to build a real-world workflow for predicting the customer satisfaction score for the next order or purchase (which will help make better decisions), it is not enough to just train the model once.

-We need pipelines to scale such a machine learning workflow, an end-to-end construct that orchestrates the flow of data into and output from a machine learning model (or set of multiple models).
+Instead, we are building an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that utilizes the latest deployed model for the business to consume.

+This pipeline can be deployed to the cloud, scale up according to our needs, and ensure that we track the parameters and data that flow through every pipeline that runs.
 It includes raw data input, features, results, the machine learning model and model parameters, and prediction outputs.
-AZenML helps us to build such a pipeline in a simple, yet powerful, way.
+ZenML helps us to build such a pipeline in a simple, yet powerful, way.

-In this ZenFile, we build a pipelines to train and deploy a machine learning model to predict the satisfaction score for the next order or purchase.
-We gave special consideration to the [MLflow integration](https://github.com/zenml-io/zenml/tree/main/examples) of ZenML: MLflow tracking to track our metrics and parameters, and MLflow deployment to deploy our model.
+In this ZenFile, we give special consideration to the [MLflow integration](https://github.com/zenml-io/zenml/tree/main/examples) of ZenML.
+In particular, we utilize MLflow tracking to track our metrics and parameters, and MLflow deployment to deploy our model.
+We also use [Streamlit](https://streamlit.io/) to showcase how this model will be used in a real-world setting.

 ### Training Pipeline